Slevinski/slevinski.github.io/series/foundations/entries/language-without-sound/essay.md

 - shareable and revisable written forms
 - reusable representations for corpora, annotation, and computation

-The Evidence and Adoption series treats Brazil as the clearest empirical anchor for this claim.
+Brazil is mentioned here to anchor the claim in documented public use; the detailed evidence belongs in the Evidence and Adoption series.

 The public record documents SignWriting use across schools, universities, curricula, research activity, and reader-centered studies in Brazilian Libras contexts.
-That record should not be overstated as a complete current census or as proof of every literacy outcome, but it does show that SignWriting has functioned inside real educational and institutional settings rather than only as a theoretical proposal.
+That record establishes real educational and institutional use while leaving a current census and specific literacy outcomes as separate evidence questions.

 The more technical scale-and-infrastructure side of that claim is developed in *Formal SignWriting: Plane Writing Technical Bridge*, especially its discussion of dictionary scale, dataset growth, authorship, and compatibility boundaries.